double16/grails-geb-saucelabs/README.md

 * 0.1 - Initial revision

 * 0.2 - Upgrade to Grails 2.4.4.
 Upgrade ci-sauce to 1.90, using version 4.3.6 of the Sauce Connect VPN.

+* - Upgrade to Grails 2.5.5, ci-sauce to 1.120, using version 4.3.16 of the Sauce Connect VPN.